 - Surveying and GIS

 - Mathematics for Engineers and Scientists 3

 - Civil Engineering Materials

 - Design of Steel Elements

 - Geotechnics A - Introduction to Soil Mechanics

 - Design of Concrete Elements

-Students complete a research dissertation and engage in subjects in more depth.
-Students also undertake a design project involving collaborative work with students from other disciplines within the built environment professions.
+You'll complete a research dissertation and engage in subjects in more depth.
+You'll also undertake a design project involving collaborative work with students from other disciplines within the built environment professions.

 - Structural Element Design